Differential transcendence of Bell numbers and relatives: a Galois theoretic approach: Main result: Strong differential transcendence for first-order difference equations

 \section{Main result: Strong differential transcendence for first-order difference equations}

-We consider a field $\K_0:=C(t)$, where $C$ is an algebraically closed field of characteristic zero, equipped with a norm $|\cdot|$.
+We consider a field $\K_0\coloneqq C(t)$, where $C$ is an algebraically closed field of characteristic zero, equipped with an Archimedean norm $|\cdot|$.
 Typically, we will choose $C$ to be the algebraic closure $\ol\Q$ of $\Q$ or $\C$, with the usual norm.